Monday, October 21, 2024

 What the CVS Health CEO Shuffle Has to Do With Emerging Consumer AI Tools

 As my readers know, just a few weeks ago, I blogged about how Artificial Intelligence (AI) tools are starting to emerge which can help ordinary consumers/patients navigate the overly-complicated U.S. Healthcare space.
-For example, I wrote about a clever AI tool which will take commercial healthcare insurance denial letters and enable patients to scan those letters, answer a few questions, and get nearly-instant appeals letters they can snail-mail to their insurance company's appeals department which I blogged about at https://blog.sstrumello.com/2024/09/harness-ai-artificial-intelligence-to.html which are kind of interesting, are driven by actual patients and can potentially save you some time in a laborious aspect of the U.S. healthcare system, which is appealing "adverse decisions" denying care which your doctor has prescribed.
+For example, I wrote about a clever AI tool called "Fight Health Insurance" which will take commercial healthcare insurance denial letters and enable patients to scan those letters, answer a few questions, and get nearly-instant appeals letters they can snail-mail to their insurance company's appeals department which I blogged about at https://blog.sstrumello.com/2024/09/harness-ai-artificial-intelligence-to.html which are kind of interesting, are driven by actual patients and can potentially save you some time in a laborious aspect of the U.S. healthcare system, which is appealing "adverse decisions" denying care which your doctor has prescribed.

 But while AI can compose seemingly well-written text (with occasional errors; the AI tools which exist as of autumn 2024 are certainly not foolproof), for some things which I use my computer for, I am finding many AI tools have certain guard-rails meant to protect companies' advertisers from their own AI tools.
 Those guard-rails act as impediments to accessing information in order to protect their own advertising dollars.